isfaidaznam/loan-repayment-prediction/README.md

 Based on these results, the ANN model is the best choice for Loan Repayment Failure Prediction Model.

-For future works, it is recommended to start addressing class imbalance, exploring temporal data, model selection, hyperparameter tuning, model interpretability, and deployment and monitoring.
+For future works, it is recommended to start addressing class imbalance, exploring temporal data, model selection, hyperparameter tuning, model interpretability, deployment and monitoring, and adding `preventive_measure_taken` column.
 These improvements can help enhance the model's performance, provide better insights, and ensure its effectiveness in a production environment.